FossCrunch/Pro/_posts/Technology/2018-05-01-After Facebook, Twitter get caught in the Cambridge analytica scandal.md

 post: true
 ---

-After the Facebook data scandal, it has now come to notice that Twitter had also sold users' data to a Cambridge Analytica researcher who gathered the data of nearly 87 million Facebook users without their knowledge.
+<span class="first-letter">A</span>fter the Facebook data scandal, it has now come to notice that Twitter had also sold users' data to a Cambridge Analytica researcher who gathered the data of nearly 87 million Facebook users without their knowledge.
 <br>

 According to the report, Twitter sold public data access in 2015 to Aleksandr Kogan, then a psychology researcher with University of Cambridge and his company Global Science Research (GSR).